 We award transfer credit for college-level, baccalaureate courses (not remedial, technical, doctrinal, vocational, or continuing education/graduate level courses) that apply to academic programs offered by UW-Madison and are taken at a degree-granting, regionally accredited college or university.
 If the course content and level are similar to a UW-Madison course, a direct equivalent may be given as transfer credit.
 If it is not similar enough, elective credits in the relevant department will be granted.
 We award credit for coursework with a grade of D or higher.
 Please note that elective credits are transfer credits that can fulfill various degree requirements.

-How will my credit transfer is my course(s) was graded Pass/Fail?
+How will my credit transfer if my course(s) was graded Pass/Fail?

-Students who earned a college-level degree credit with a “Pass” grade will have their credits evaluated for transfer.
+Students who earn college-level degree credit with “Pass” grades will have their credits evaluated for transfer.

-Are grades from my previous institution included in my UW GPA?
+Are grades from my previous institution included in my UW-Madison GPA?

-No. Your previous grades are not calculated into your UW GPA.
+No. Your previous grades are not calculated into your UW-Madison GPA.

 Can I get credit for military basic training?